Macro-HQ/AutoFilter/README.md

 Start it using: `tmux new-session -d -s bin 'python3 main.py'`

 # Contact
-If you have any suggestions or issues, create a issue on github.
+If you have any suggestions or issues, create a issue on github or join our discord here.